samply/transFAIR/README.md

 Currently only ICD10GM to ICD10GM mapping of diagnoses is supported.

+:construction: This tool is still under heavy construction and does not yet fulfill all of its intended use-cases.
+In particular, it does not yet handle some cases of data integration such as incremental updates or edge cases such as conflicting data.
+To find out if TransFAIR can serve your needs, we recommend you contact us to become a pilot site. :construction:

 ## Setup Develop

 To Setup a development environment start two FHIR servers on localhost.
 Fill the first FHIR server with testdata and run the batch job in your IDE